PECOS-packages/PECOS/docs/proposals/001-from-guppy-tag-referenced-detectors.md

 regression); surface LER workflow with distance suppression; unknown-tag raises; ruff + cargo + 51 pytest pass.
 The fingerprint idea was dropped (not a substitute) per the decision to implement the real linkage.

+## Scope: tracked Paulis are NOT covered

+`result_tags` anchors detectors/observables, which are *measurement*-anchored.
+A tracked Pauli (`"kind": "tracked_pauli"` in `observables_json`) references **qubits** via its `pauli` string, not measurements -- it is a propagated Pauli frame, not a measurement outcome -- so `result()` tags do not apply.
+Its qubit indices are interpreted in the traced (post-compilation) qubit numbering and are therefore **not** source-stable the way tag-referenced detectors/observables now are.
+Guppy exposes no `result()`-equivalent identity for a qubit, so there is no analogous anchor.

+Impact: geometry-derived paths (e.g. the surface builder, which validates traced-vs-abstract measurement order and derives logical-operator support from geometry) are unaffected.
+Hand-authored tracked Paulis for a *general* `from_guppy` program must use traced qubit numbering and are reorder-fragile.
+Decision: documented as a known limitation (in `from_guppy`'s docstring and here); a qubit-identity anchor is possible future work, not in scope now.